vagabondlab/phycorr/README.md

-# RetroICOR Pipeline
+# Physio Pipeline

 This repository contains a Matlab-based pipeline for performing RetroICOR analysis on physiological data.
-The pipeline consists of preprocessing steps to extract cardiac and respiratory signals, followed by the RetroICOR processing itself.
+The pipeline consists of preprocessing steps to extract cardiac and respiratory signals using R-DECO, followed by the RetroICOR processing itself.

 ## Workflow